sayed725/brainy_client/README.md

    - Next.js Image optimization for all tutor posters.
    - `no-store` cache on all authenticated fetches to keep data fresh.
    - Carousel and DnD kit for smooth content reordering.
+   - Reusable `USPagination` component that integrates seamlessly with backend-provided metadata.
 5. **Security**:
    - Session forwarding via `next/headers` cookies — no client-side token exposure.
    - Role-based route protection via Parallel Routes (`@admin`, `@tutor`, `@user`) and Middleware.
    - All mutations require valid session cookies propagated from the server.
+6. **Backend-Driven Architecture**:
+   - Integrates with a custom backend Query Builder via TanStack React Query.
+   - Offloads all searching, multi-field sorting, complex filtering, and pagination to the server, dramatically improving client-side performance and maintaining a single source of truth via URL parameters.

 ---